ps258/tyk-sandbox/README.md

 ## Quickly create a sandbox image that runs a specific version of tyk.

-Should be really simple to get started on Linux and MacOS
+Should be really simple to get started on Linux and MacOS.
+Checkout this repo.

 ### Quick start guide